Home Latest Biography Mission Impact Contact

 "Are you going to update the look of your site?"

-In mid 2015 I started polishing up the look of some parts of the site, but the site gets plenty of traffic so I've no major plans to alter the basic structure.
 I like things that are gritty and functional without unnecessary polish / embroidery.
 I also dislike websites that have a lot of distracting menus and sidebars so if you have any difficulty navigating these pages remember that little button up there in your browser called the BACK button.

 "Can I help with your site design and graphics?"